-A simple mini sump can be constructed by breaking out or core drilling a 120mm diameter hole through the external wall just below the floor slab and excavating about a bucketful of material (clearing out a space approximately 200mm in radius).
+Sump construction: A simple mini sump can be constructed by breaking out or core drilling a 120mm diameter hole through the external wall just below the floor slab and excavating about a bucketful of material (clearing out a space of approximately 200mm in radius).

-Sealing: It is important to seal around the pipework where it exits the sump to prevent air leakage.
-This can be achieved using expanding foam sealant or gun-applied bathroom sealant or similar, which can be obtained from a DIY store or builders merchants.
+Sealing: it is important to seal around the pipe-work where it exits the floor slab to prevent air leakage.
+This can be achieved using a gun applied bathroom sealant or similar, which can be obtained from a DIY store or builders merchants.